-Other manufactures quickly followed suit with Pontiac offering Safe-T-Track in 1958.
+Two other manufacturers quickly followed suit in 1958 with Pontiac offering Safe-T-Track and Rambler Powr-Lok.
 The following year saw the introduction of Ford’s Equa-Lock, Mercury’s Power-Transfer, Lincoln’s Directed-Power and Chrysler Corporation’s Sure-Grip.

 In 1960, Oldsmobile debuted Anti-Spin and Buick, Positive Traction.
 By 1962 Cadillac owners could avail themselves of a Controlled Differential.

 None of these other marketing monikers mattered however, because in June of 1962 The Beach Boys released their immortal 409.
-As soon as the song landed in the Billboard Hot 100, every hotrodder, car nut and adolescent male wanted a car with the magic elixir of Positraction, even if many of them had only the foggiest idea of what it was.
+As soon as the song landed in the Billboard Hot 100, every hotrodder, car nut and adolescent male wanted a car with the beguiling sorcery of Positraction, even if many of them had only the foggiest idea of what it was.